Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

-None of the above algorithms for \dsn seem satisfying though, either due to slow runtimes or large approximation factors, and this is hardly surprising given the problem's inherent complexity.
-To circumvent the hardness of the problem, one may aim for \emph{parameterized approximations}, which have recently received increased attention for various problems (see e.g.~\cite{bonnet2013subexponential, param-inapprox, chen2016constant, DBLP:conf/iwpec/ChitnisHK13, eiben2017lossy, DBLP:conf/icalp/Feldmann15, krithika2016lossy, lampis2014fpas, lokshtanov2017lossy, marx2008fpa, siebertz2017lossy, wiese2017unsplit, st-pas}).
-In this paradigm an $\alpha$-approximation is computed in time $f(k)\polyn$ for parameter~$k$, where $f(k)$ again is a computable function independent of~$n$.
-Unfortunately, a recent result by~\citet{DM18}\footnote{In a previous version of this work, we showed that no $k^{o(1)}$-approximation is possible for DSN in time $f(k)\polyn$.
-This result in now subsumed by~\cite{DM18}; see \autoref{app:dsn} for more details.} excludes significant improvements over the known polynomial time approximation algorithms~\cite{berman2013approximation,DBLP:journals/talg/ChekuriEGS11,FKN12}, even if allowing a runtime parameterized in~$k$.
-More specifically, no $k^{1/4-o(1)}$-approximation is possible in time $f(k)\polyn$ for any function $f(k)$ under the \emph{Gap Exponential Time Hypothesis (Gap-ETH)}\footnote{Gap-ETH follows from ETH given other standard conjectures, such as the existence of linear sized PCPs or exponentially-hard locally-computable one-way functions.
-See~\cite{param-inapprox,Applebaum17} for more details.}, which postulates that there exists a constant $\eps>0$ such that no (possibly randomized) algorithm running in $2^{o(n)}$ time can distinguish whether it is possible to satisfy all or at most a $(1-\eps)$-fraction of clauses of any given \pname{3SAT} formula~\cite{Dinur16,MR17}.
+None of the above algorithms for \dsn seem satisfying though, either due to slow runtimes or large approximation factors.
+To circumvent the hardness of the problem, one may aim for \emph{parameterized approximations}, which have recently received increased attention for various problems (cf.\ the recent survey in~\cite{DBLP:journals/algorithms/FeldmannSLM20}).
+In this paradigm an $\alpha$\hy{}approximation is computed in time $f(k)\polyn$ for parameter~$k$, where $f(k)$ again is a computable function independent of~$n$.
+Unfortunately, a recent result by~\citet{DM18} excludes significant improvements over the known polynomial time approximation algorithms~\cite{berman2013approximation,DBLP:journals/talg/ChekuriEGS11,FKN12}, even if allowing a runtime parameterized in~$k$.
+More specifically, no $k^{1/4-o(1)}$-approximation is possible\footnote{In a previous version~\cite{DBLP:conf/esa/ChitnisFM18} of this work, we showed that no $k^{o(1)}$-approximation is possible for DSN in time $f(k)\polyn$.
+This result in now subsumed by~\cite{DM18}; see \autoref{app:dsn} for more details.} in time $f(k)\polyn$ for any function $f(k)$ under the \emph{Gap Exponential Time Hypothesis (Gap-ETH)}, which postulates that there exists a constant $\eps>0$ such that no (possibly randomized) algorithm running in $2^{o(n)}$ time can distinguish whether all or at most a $(1-\eps)$-fraction of clauses of any given \pname{3SAT} formula can be satisfied\footnote{Gap-ETH follows from ETH given other standard conjectures, such as the existence of linear sized PCPs or exponentially-hard locally-computable one-way functions.
+See~\cite{param-inapprox,Applebaum17} for more details.}~\cite{Dinur16,MR17}.